-- 1. Academic grievance procedures are applicable to all employees of the Medical College (except as noted below) who, because of the predominantly academic nature of their responsibilities, hold teaching and/or research appointments; i.e., to those men and women holding appointments as Professor, Associate Professor, Assistant Professor, Visiting Professor (all ranks), Instructor, Senior Lecturer, Lecturer, Senior Research Associate, Research Associate, Professor of Research, or Assistant Professor of Research. - 2.
-Academic grievance procedures are not applicable to degree candidates having appointments such as Teaching Assistant, Research Assistant, or Graduate Research Assistant. - 3.
-An individual who, by his or her appointment, is covered by more than one University grievance procedure, may choose the procedure under which he or she wishes to protest a particular grievance.
+1. Academic grievance procedures are applicable to all employees of the Medical College (except as noted below) who, because of the predomi-nantly academic nature of their responsibil-ities, hold teaching and/or research appointments; i.e., to those individuals- holding appointments as Professor, Associate Profes-sor, Assistant Professor,

+Visiting Professor (all ranks), Adjunct Professor, Voluntary Faculty, -Instructor, Senior Lecturer, Lecturer, Senior Research Associate, Research Associate, Professor of Research, Associate Professor of Research, or Assistant Professor of Research.

+- 2. Academic grievance procedures are not applicable to degree candidates having appointments such as Teaching Assistant, Research Assistant, or Graduate Research Assistant. - 3.
+An individual who, by their appointment, is covered by more than one University grievance procedure, may choose the procedure under which they wishe- to protest a particular grievance.
 An individual may not, however, invoke more than one grievance procedure for the same grievance.
+All allegations of discrimination should be adjudicated through Policy 6.4.
+Employees in a bargaining unit must refer to their union contract for applicable grievance process.